niklasbuschmann/contrast/_posts/2021-10-14-matplotlib-styler.md

 ## Example style sheet
 Alright, let's create a style sheet.
 When starting off, you'll often want to use a predefined style sheet from Matplotlib and Seaborn as your core style and then pair it with whatever customizations you'll need, by composing/cascading styles.
 Generally, any `Axes` element that can be styled in code using setters can be styled using rcParams and, therefore, you may have it in your style sheet.
 The full list of available rcParams can be viewed <a href="https://matplotlib.org/stable/api/matplotlib_configuration_api.html?highlight=rcparams#matplotlib.RcParams" target="_blank">here; matplotlib's documenetation</a>.

 You may also go to the matplotlib installation folder and copy a style sheet file (files with extension `.mplstyle`), and then make edits as desired or only borrow those properties that you'd like customized.
-As rcParams is a dictionary-like variables, the entries in the style sheet are also key-value pairs per like in the general form `<key-name>: <value>`.
-The style sheet can be saved with say txt file extension or mplstyle (or whatever you like realy, just be consistent and clear of it intentions) in any location you prefer.
+As rcParams is a dictionary-like variable, the entries in the style sheet are also key-value pairs per like in the general form `<key-name>: <value>`.
+The style sheet can be saved with say '.txt' file extension or '.mplstyle' (or whatever you like really, just be consistent and clear of its intentions) in any location you prefer.
 Here's <a href="https://matplotlib.org/stable/gallery/style_sheets/style_sheets_reference.html" target="_blank">matplotlib's stylesheets reference</a>.

-{% highlight py%}
+{% highlight js%}
-## Example style sheet
+## Example style sheet entries
 ## 1. figure properties
 figure.figsize : 3.5, 2.625
 figure.facecolor : white